OfficeDev/office-js-docs/reference/excel/worksheetcollection.md

 ### getActiveWorksheet()
 Gets the currently active worksheet in the workbook.
+This method is equivalent "workbook.getActiveWorksheet()".

 #### Syntax
 ```js